acpennington/GoatController/docs/cardnotes.md

 ## User Requested Cards

 - Cyber Jar: Will require some sort of script to make this work.
+- Vampire Lord: requires opponent to hava ability to generically look in deck

 ### Optional / Convenience